Ugi12/conbexnn/README.md

+# N2Container
-# Container Based Execution Stack for Neural Networks (ConbexNN)
+Is an extension of Container Based Execution Stack for Neural Networks (ConbexNN).
-This a project features web services to train and evaluate neural networks in the cloud using the Kubernetes container orchestration and a Java based microservice architecture.
+This project features web services to train and evaluate neural networks using the Kubernetes container orchestration with Java, TensorFlow and TensorFlow Node.js based microservice architecture.
 <!---
 ## Demo VM
 See the project in Action by running a virtual machine.
 It comes preconfigured with Kubernetes running all necessary ConbexNN services and a neural network training set for testing.